gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ```

-The [spring-data-gemfire-name] Repository finder/query method results in the
+The Spring Data for VMware GemFire Repository finder/query method results in the
 following OQL statement being generated and run:

 ```highlight